darrenpmeyer/cx-intel-api/basis/README.md

 So we build things in a modular way inside the BASIS area, and then automatically "de-modularize" for ease of use/deployment.

-**TL;DR** use the tools from the directories at repo root for prod, develop changes here
+**TL;DR** use the tools from the directories at repo root for prod, develop changes here, and make sure you compile the scripts and commit the results before merging to `main`

 ## No Warranty